 The first step of SIMOPS procedure is the identification of SIMOPS scenario, kinds of activities performed at the same time to be shared by the multi-disciplinary team.

-Next to identify the hazards involved during the execution of simultaneous activities.
-In accordance with the HSE management system, a risk matrix will be generated defining low risk, medium risk and high risk operations.
+Next to spot the hazards concerned throughout the execution of concurrent activities.
+In accordance with the HSE management system, a risk matrix will be generated shaping low risk, medium risk and high risk operations.

 A SIMOPS worksheet and SIMOPS layout will be used to record all the discussions and results.
-After which recommendations and follow up measures will be provided to make the necessary changes and implementations in the system.
+Recommendations and follow up measures will be provided to create the required changes and implementations within the system.

-It has to be noted that SIMOPS risk assessment is a living activity, it shall be updated regularly according to the project status and according to the sequence of incoming site activities.
-SIMOPS related documentation shall be kept updated so that the site users can use the current version of documents.
-In the same way, the mitigation actions shall be continuously reviewed according to work site progress and their implementation on field must be punctually monitored.
+It has to be noted that SIMOPS risk assessment may be a living activity, it shall be updated frequently in line with the standing project and according to the sequence of incoming activities.
+SIMOPS connected documentation shall be kept updated & mitigation actions shall be reviewed according to work in progress and their implementation on field should be duly monitored.